swcarpentry/git-novice/_episodes/04-changes.md

 ---
 title: Tracking Changes
-minutes: 20
+teaching: 20
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Go through the modify-add-commit cycle for a single file."
+- "Explain where information is stored at each stage of Git commit workflow."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Go through the modify-add-commit cycle for a single file.
-> *   Explain where information is stored at each stage of Git commit workflow.

 Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.